Azure/azure-sdk-for-js/sdk/test-utils/perfstress/GettingStarted.md

 - `docker run -p 5000:5000 azsdkengsys.azurecr.io/engsys/ubuntu_testproxy_server:latest`

-If the above command doesn't work directly, try logging in. [@Scott Beddall is trying to iron out the kinks :)]

-> az login

-> az acr login --name azsdkengsys

-And then repeat the above command.

 Reference: https://github.com/Azure/azure-sdk-tools/tree/main/tools/test-proxy/Azure.Sdk.Tools.TestProxy#via-docker-image

 To use the proxy-tool in your test pass this option in cli `--test-proxy http://localhost:5000`(Make sure the port is same as what you have used to run the `docker run` command).